Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Introduction

-Another focus of fault-tolerant quantum computing is the magic state, which is used to perform logical non-Clifford gates such as $T$ gates \cite{bravyi2005universal}.
+Magic states, as the ancilla states for performing non-Clifford gates \cite{bravyi2005universal}, represent another widely studied research focus in fault-tolerant quantum computing.
 Obtaining high-fidelity magic states requires an expensive process called magic state distillation \cite{bravyi2012magic,campbell2017unified,litinski2019magic}.
 The first step of magic state distillation is injecting a physical magic state into a logical state.
-The quality of the initial magic states from state injection will remarkably affect the error rate of the output state after distillation.
+The quality of the initial logical magic states from state injection will remarkably affect the error rate of the output state after distillation.
 Several previous literatures have demonstrated that magic states from a surface code state injection protocol have a better fidelity than the operations used to construct them \cite{li2015magic,lao2022magic,singh2022high}.
-Surprisingly, there is almost no research on a well-designed state injection protocol of color codes despite the enormous potential impact.
+In contrast, well-designed state injection protocols for color codes and error rate analyses of them are still quite limited.
+This work proposes a new state injection protocol of color code.
+Compared to a rough protocol used in Ref.~\cite{beverland2021cost}, our protocol reduces the output magic state error rate in one round of 15 to 1 distillation by two orders of magnitude.